German Society of Montreal

 The German Society of Montreal (French: Société allemande de Montréal; German: Deutsche Gesellschaft zu Montreal) is a Montreal-based non-profit organization with the mission to promote the German language and culture in Montreal and to promote the health and welfare of Montrealers of all origins.
 The Society was founded as an association of German-speaking business people and professionals in 1835 and was incorporated by the Act to incorporate the German Society of Montreal, a public act of the Province of Canada in 1865.
-Today, the Society is an important social and cultural institution in the German and German-speaking community of Montreal.
+Today, the Society is an important social and cultural institution in Montreal's German and German-speaking community.

 Current Mission

 The German Society's mission has evolved over the years.
 While the Society was founded to support German immigrants coming to Montreal (and Canada), the Society today supports all Montrealers regardless of origin.
 Today, the Society also works to support the German culture, heritage and language in Montreal, by working to make connections between different groups in Montreal such as the Alexander von Humboldt Schule Montréal and the Montreal Goethe-Institut.
 There is also a Facebook page dedicated to Germans being able to connect, with monthly meetings:

 The complete mission statement has four elements.